-Kate's work has screened in competition at international festivals including Sundance, Berlin and SXSW and she won the Underwire Award for Best Cinematography for the 2015 film Nazi Boots.
+Kate's films have screened in competition at international festivals including Sundance, Berlin and SXSW and she won the Underwire Award for Best Cinematography for the 2015 film Nazi Boots.
 Her documentary credits include Ava DuVernay's Venus Vs., the Emmy Award-winning TV series Years of Living Dangerously, and Karen Guthrie's critically acclaimed The Closer We Get.
+Kate was recently named as one of 10 DPs in Definition Magazine’s ‘Ascending Stars of Cinematography’ list.

 Kate studied cinematography at the UK’s National Film and Television School, where she was the recipient of the Freddie Francis Scholarship.
 Prior to this, she studied the moving image during an inspirational year at the University of California, and has a background in photography, painting and drawing.

-Kate is excited to collaborate with visionary filmmakers creating images that serve the story and resonate with audiences.
-The narratives she is drawn to centre on human experience, often demanding visceral, textured images full of feeling, which give an audience the emotional experience of the character’s world.
+Kate is excited to collaborate with visionary filmmakers, creating images that serve the story and resonate with audiences.
+The narratives that she is drawn to centre on human experience, often demanding visceral, textured images full of feeling, which give an audience the emotional experience of the character’s world.

 She is a member of the BSC (British Society of Cinematographers) and full voting member of BAFTA.